 Rectification is another form of amplitude processing that alters the polarity of CV signals.
 Rectification comes in two forms: half-wave and full-wave.
 In either case, rectification converts bipolar signals into unipolar signals.
 In other words, a rectifier is used to convert signals with both positive and negative voltage components into signals with only positive polarity.
 Half-wave rectification simply clips any negative voltages, making that portion of the signal 0V.
 Full-wave rectification folds any negative voltages up into the positive realm.
 When full-wave rectifying a periodic waveform such as a triangle wave, you essentially double the frequency by continuously folding the waveform into the positive realm.
 This is not always the case, particularly with aperiodic waveforms, such as random voltage generators.

-Mutable Instruments' Kinks provides voltage inversion, half-wave, and full-wave rectification from a single input signal.
-The ADDAC208 offers half-wave and full-wave rectification in both the positive and negative realms, a configuration not found on most rectifiers.
+The Plum Audio Rect and ADDAC208 offers half-wave and full-wave rectification in both the positive and negative realms, a configuration not found on most rectifiers.

 Mixing and Voltage Addition